noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/tournament_day.md

 ## Set up opening meeting
 * Turn on all the lights
 * Turn on the projector
+* Log into the classroom computer with your UCF account
-* Pull up the publicly viewable tournament schedule
+* Pull up the publicly viewable tournament schedule on the projector
-* Play some light music to set the mood
+* Play a Beethoven sonata to set the mood (optional)

 ## Welcome teams as they arrive
 Self-explanatory.